-I’ve never met a potato I didn’t like but these smashed fingerling potatoes with rosemary garlic butter are one I would pick time and time again.
+I’ve never met a potato I didn’t like but these smashed fingerling potatoes are one I would pick time and time again.
 With baby potatoes, fresh rosemary, and a good dose of garlic, they’re buttery, crispy on the edges, and creamy in the centers.
-They make a lovely side for anything from dinner parties and holidays to weeknights and date night at home!
+Made in just 50 minutes, they make a lovely side or appetizer for anything from dinner parties and holidays to weeknights and date night at home!

 A beige plate with crispy smashed fingerling potatoes on a beige counter next to rosemary, garlic, and glasses of white wine.